trislett/PyCerebralPlots/README.md

-# pyggseg
+# PyCerebralPlots
-rpy2 python port of ggseg and ggseg3d
+Versatile Multimodal Plotting for MRI Surface and Volume Visualization